310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 But right now, how do I put it… It’s an incoherent mess.
 I feel as if I’m being placed in the hands of some god or other and manipulated as a convenient pawn, instead of a human being.

-Maybe it’s all in my head, but nonetheless, I don't trust ES as a whole.
+Maybe it’s all in my head, but nonetheless, I don’t trust ES as a whole.
 That’s why I wanted to avoid using HoldHands as much as possible, since it’s run by them.

 If they wanted to, they could look into the conversations going on in the app.
 {% endbubble %}

 {% bubble Chiaki %}
-That's why we’re exchanging information face to face like this.
+That’s why we’re exchanging information face to face like this.

 As mentioned multiple times before, I can go out on my own on a regular basis without raising any suspicions.
 {% endbubble %}